azsk/ADOScanner-docs/09-Miscellaneous Features/Readme.md

 ```
 ----------------------------------------------

-# Scan using -ServiceId parameter
+# Scan using "-ServiceId" parameter

 Using the -ServiceId flag one can scan resources associated with a service in an organization.
 This is applicable if the organization provides a mapping of services to ADO resources (e.g., via a ‘Service Tree’ type repository of service metadata).
 The parameter can be used as follows:
 ```PowerShell